 Patience is key

 It’s okay to have a low tolerance.
-Remember that edibles can take a couple hours to kick in sometimes, so don’t take more than you need to because you think you’re not feeling it yet.
+Remember that edibles can take a couple of hours to kick in sometimes, so don’t take more than you need to because you think you’re not feeling it yet.
 As frustrating as it can be, the best thing to do is to be patient and try to move on to another task where you can forget you’ve eaten the edibles – that’s the easiest way for them to kick in when you least expect it.
 The golden rule of edibles?
 Start low and go slow.

 Get familiar with microdoses

 A microdose is the lowest dosage of cannabis you need before feeling its desired effects.
-If you have oil drops, also known as cannabis tincture, you can drip that onto gummies, into your preferred beverage, or into other foods to get a precise dose.
+For example, if you have oil drops, also known as cannabis tincture, you can drip that onto gummies, into your preferred beverage, or into other foods to get a precise dose.
 You get more control performing microdoses like this and can explore which foods pair well with edibles for your personal taste buds.

 Understand the beauty of terpenes

 When cannabis is smoked, the cannabinoid receptors in the brain respond to the THC and CBD cannabinoids from the plant.
 Whenever cannabis is consumed as an edible, though, the hundreds of therapeutic compounds that make up the beautifully complex plant are all working interactively to provide a magnified, expanded experience and a greater medicinal impact.

 This synergy of working together is also known as the “entourage effect,” which is simply the idea that the whole cannabis plant is greater than the sum of its parts.
-There are terpenes in the foods you’re eating with the cannabis that are also interacting with the terpenes in the plant, which can further enhance your high.
+So, for example, there are terpenes in the foods you’re eating with the cannabis that interact with the terpenes in the plant, which can further enhance your high.

 Foods that pair well with edibles

 There are two categories for types of foods that pair well with edibles:

 - Foods that can best disguise the taste of cannabis.